Choking Hazards for Children – Small Toys, Broken Household Objects, etc.

 There are a number of laws and regulations already in place to help protect and warn parents against products that children can potentially choke on.
 These legislations include:

-- The Federal Hazardous Substance Act Includes a test for small parts to ensure that they are not accessible to children for swallowing,
+- The Federal Hazardous Substance Act includes a test for small parts to ensure that they are not accessible to children for swallowing,

-- Child Safety Protection Act This act bans any toys, which can cause a danger of ingestion or choking in children, for children under three years.
+- The Child Safety Protection Act bans any toys, which can cause a danger of ingestion or choking in children, for children under three years.
 It also mandates toy makers to print choking hazard labels on packets of balloons, marbles, certain games and any other objects with the potential to cause choking,

 Responsibilities of parents